-Marywood University accords all the rights under the law to students who are declared independent.
-No one outside the institution shall have access to nor will the University disclose any information from a student's education records without the written consent of the student except to personnel within the institution, to officials of other institutions in which the students seek to enroll, to persons or organizations providing the student financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.
-All these exceptions are permitted under the Act.
+Marywood University accords all the rights under the law to eligible students.
+No one outside the institution shall have access to nor will the University disclose any information from a student’s education records without the written consent of the student except as permitted under the Act.
+Examples of sanctioned release without prior consent are: to personnel within the institution, to officials of other institutions in which the student seeks to enroll, to persons or organizations providing the student financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.

 Within the Marywood University community, only those members, individually or collectively, acting in the student’s educational interest are allowed access to student education records.
 These members include personnel in the administrative offices that maintain student records, and academic/student affairs personnel within the limitations of their need to know.
 Should a question occur about accessibility, the vice president of the area concerned should be consulted.

-At its discretion, the University may provide directory information in accordance with the provisions of the Act to include: student name, addresses including e-mail, telephone number, dates of attendance, class, previous institution(s) attended, major field of study, awards, honors degree(s) conferred (including dates).
-Students may withhold directory information by notifying the Registrar on the appropriate form within two weeks after the first day of class for the fall term.
-Request for non-disclosure will be honored by the University for only one academic year; therefore, authorization to withhold directory information must be filed annually in the Office of the Registrar.
+At its discretion, the University may provide directory information in accordance with the provisions of the Act to include: student name, address, telephone number, e-mail address, dates of attendance, class, enrollment status, previous institution(s) attended, major field of study, awards, honors degree(s) conferred (including dates).
+Students may withhold directory information by notifying the Registrar on the appropriate form.
+Request for non-disclosure will be honored by the University until the student acts to rescind the non-disclosure request.

 The law provides students with the right to inspect and review information contained in their education records, to challenge the contents of their education records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decision of the hearing panel is unacceptable.
 The Registrar at Marywood University has been designated to coordinate the inspection and review procedures for student education records, which include admissions, personal, academic, and financial files, and academic, cooperative education, and placement records.

 A student wishing to review his or her education records must make a written request to the officer responsible for the maintenance of the record concerned listing the item or items of interest.
-Records covered by the Act will be made available within forty-five days of the request.
-Students may have copies made of their records with certain exceptions.
-Marywood University reserves the right to refuse a student a copy of his or her record if the student has a financial indebtedness to the University, or if the original or source document exists elsewhere.
-Copies provided to the student are made at the student's expense at prevailing rates.
+Records covered by the Act will be made available for review within forty-five days of the request.
+Copies of records are normally provided only in cases where a failure to do so would prevent the student from reviewing the record.
+Marywood University reserves the right to refuse a student a copy of his or her transcript if the student has a financial indebtedness to the University or if the original or source document exists elsewhere.
+Copies provided to the student are made at the student’s expense at prevailing rates.